 Keep this in mind: When you invest in the market, you should establish a long-term horizon, generally for many years.
 If you’re investing for retirement, that time frame could easily be 30 years or more.

 By buying and holding onto your position, and even adding to it as stock prices go down, you have the potential for more gains over time.

-Although it’s impossible to predict the future, if the past is any indication, an investment in a fund that tracks the S&P 500, an index made up of hundreds of the largest companies in the U.S., would have made an average 9% over the last eight decades.
+Although it’s impossible to predict the future, if the past is any indication, an investment in a fund that tracks the S&P 500, an index made up of hundreds of the largest companies in the U.S., would have made an average 9.7% return per year* over the period 1928 through 2017 last eight decades.

 Of course, that stretch of time contains some very bad years, including the Great Depression, and the more recent financial crisis of 2008.
 But if investors sell their stocks on the dips, they have no chance of earning back those losses over time.

 Should you ever sell?

 This is not to say you should never sell.
 When you own stocks in individual companies that lose money, you may want to consider selling, for example, if that company starts to have serious trouble meeting its earnings forecasts, or if the industry it’s in starts to deteriorate.
 Then it may make sense to get out.

 There can be similar situations with funds, but they are different investments vehicles that tend to spread out risk by owning shares of numerous companies at once.

 Some funds focus on specific sectors, for example, technology or retail, and those can tend to be more volatile, meaning their share price can be subject to wide and sudden swings in value.
 That’s because they focus on one area of the economy.